Zum Hauptinhalt springen

 The April 2024 Bitcoin halving cut the block reward from 6.25 BTC to 3.125 BTC per block.
 (Source: faq-master.md, §4 "Bitcoin Halving")

-Germany is the single largest market for DACH Bitcoin investors.
-Over 70% of Green Mining's investor base is German-resident.
-(Source: company-knowledge-base.md, §8) Getting the tax logic right is not optional.
+Germany is one of the largest markets for DACH Bitcoin activity, so getting the tax logic right is not optional.

 ---